publiclab/Leaflet.DistortableImage/README.md

   - Ex: `imgGroup.removeTool(Deletes)`

-- [`addTool(action)`](#actions) - Adds the passed tool to the control toolbar in runtime.
+- [`addTool(action)`](#actions) - Adds the passed tool to the end of the control toolbar in runtime.
 Returns false if the tool is not available or is already present.

 - `hasTool(action)` - Checks if the tool is already present in the currently rendered control toolbar.